 This is down from the previous month’s 2.7 percent and below the consensus estimate of 2.5 percent.

 Core inflation, which strips out volatile energy and food prices, also eased to a 12-month rate of 2.5 percent, in line with economists’ expectations.
-This represented the lowest level since March 2021.
+This was the lowest level since March 2021.

-On a monthly basis, core inflation jumped 0.3 percent, from 0.2 percent.
+On a monthly basis, core inflation jumped by 0.3 percent, from 0.2 percent.

 “This is a clear sign that while inflation isn’t gone, prices are cooling gradually,” Stephen Kates, financial analyst at Bankrate, said in a note emailed to The Epoch Times.